juseljuk/watsonx-orchestrate-workshop/part4-knowledge/README.md

 ## Step 1: Create a Knowledge Base

 Let's create a simple FAQ knowledge base for our customer support agent.
+Choose one of the following options:

-### Create FAQ Documents
+### Option A: Manual YAML Creation

-First, create some sample FAQ content.
-Use the example provided below or create your own using Bob!
+Create FAQ content using the example provided below or create your own using Bob!
 Bob prompt provided after the example.

 ```yaml
 # faq-knowledge-base.yaml